Online College Articles

 Adopted in 1958, Official on July 27, 1966.

-This bird has been a symbol of Louisiana since the arrival of early European settlers who were impressed with the Pelican's generous and nurturing attitude toward their young.
+This Brown Pelican has been a symbol of Louisiana since the arrival of early European settlers who were impressed with the Pelican's generous and nurturing attitude toward their young.

 In 1902, the pelican was made a part of the official Louisiana seal and, 10 years later, in 1912, the pelican and her young adorned the Louisiana state flag as well.
 The pelican is also one of Louisiana's nicknames is "The Pelican State."

 In 1958, the pelican was made the official state bird of Louisiana.
 This act was amended on July 26, 1966 to specifically the brown pelican, (Pelecanus occidentalis.)

 Louisiana State Bird: Brown Pelican

 It nests from South Carolina to Brazil.
 Pelicans are famous for their large bill, the lower portion of which has a pouch which may be greatly extended.
 Unique among the world's seven species of pelicans, the Brown Pelican is found along the ocean shores and not on inland lakes.
 It is the only dark pelican, and also the only one that plunges from the air into the water to catch its food.

 The birds, depending almost entirely on fish for food, scoop up quantities of water into their pouches as they seize prey from salt water.
 As the bill is elevated the water dribbles from the mandibles, and the pouch contracts as fish are swallowed.
 Five pounds of fish a day is the average consumption of a one-month old pelican.